-- Optimisation of operating conditions.
-Operating conditions can be regularly optimised using the model to maximise catalyst life while meeting production targets.
+- Optimization of operating conditions.
+Operating conditions can be regularly optimized using the model to maximize catalyst life while meeting production targets.

 - Accurate reaction characterisation.
 Model-Based Engineering techniques allow the accurate characterisation of reaction sets from only limited experimental data.